 COLLECTION MAP

-Travel the world with us through our collection of river water, gathered with the help of our generous family, friends and service providers.
-Each marker on the map represents an approximate collection site.
-Click on a marker to discover the name of the person who contributed that river.
+Explore the world’s rivers through our curated collection of river water samples, made possible by a global network of contributors.
+Each point on the map indicates a collection site.
+Click on a marker to learn the name of the contributor associated with that river.

 • The numerical sequence approximately reflects the order in which water from each river were collected, with the Mekong River being the initial one.